stfc/PSyclone/lib/README.md

 ## `nan_test`

-Contains PSyData libraries for checking that input and output parameters of kernels are valid number (i.e. not NAN or infinite).
+Contains PSyData libraries for checking that input and output parameters of kernels are valid numbers (i.e. not NaN or infinity).

 ## `profiling` directory